PSearch: Search-based Patch Generation in the Era of LLM-based Automated Program Repair: Experimental Setup

 \subsection{Datasets}

-We evaluate \toolname{} on three widely adopted benchmarks: QuixBugs, Defects4J, and ConDefects.
-These datasets are commonly used in the APR literature~\cite{zhang2024survey,jiang2023impact,cao2025study}, spanning multiple programming languages and bug types.
-QuixBugs~\cite{DBLP:conf/oopsla/LinKCS17} is a small but popular defect dataset, including 40 function-level program bugs of both Java and Python version, we only use the Java part.
-Defects4J~\cite{DBLP:conf/issta/JustJE14} is a collection of bugs from real Java open-source projects, including 395 bugs from Defects4J-v1.2 and 440 bugs from Defects4J-v2.
-ConDefects~\cite{wu2023condefectsnewdatasetaddress} is a defect dataset of competition-type, containing 526 Python bugs and 477 Java bugs.
-We select the Python subset to evaluate the multilingual and multi-type bug repair capabilities of \toolname{}.
+We evaluate \toolname{} on five widely used benchmarks: QuixBugs~\cite{DBLP:conf/oopsla/LinKCS17}, Defects4J~\cite{DBLP:conf/issta/JustJE14}, ConDefects~\cite{wu2023condefectsnewdatasetaddress}, SWE-Bench-Lite~\cite{swe-bench}, and VUL4J~\cite{vul4j}.
+These datasets are commonly used in APR research~\cite{zhang2024survey,jiang2023impact,cao2025study,sweAgent} and cover multiple languages, defect types, and repair settings.
+We use the Java subset of QuixBugs (40 bugs), all 835 bugs in Defects4J, the Python subset of ConDefects, 300 issues in SWE-Bench-Lite, and 79 vulnerabilities in VUL4J.